-3 simple shifts to strengthen your neurodivergent child’s confidence and support their potential
+3 simple shifts to strengthen your neurodivergent child’s confidence and support their actual potential

-If things feel inconsistent, confusing or harder than they should for your neurodivergent child, this will help you understand why and where you need to start.
+Confidence is the foundation of all success.
+If things feel inconsistent, confusing or harder than they should for your neurodivergent child, this will help you understand why and where you need to start in building a confident neurodivergent identity so that they can start to tap into and harness their natural strengths.

-1. Recognise the language that may be undermining your child’s confidence, and how to shift it.
+1. Recognise the language that may be undermining your neurodivergent child’s confidence, and how to shift it.

 2. Understand your child’s intense emotions and how to help them process and reframe these.

-3. Use praise in a way that builds a confident identity, not a reliance on approval.
+3. Use praise in a way that builds a confident neurodivergent identity, rather than a reliance on external approval.

 This understanding brings clarity for parents and confidence for young neurodivergent people.